 Deductions for funeral and administrative expenses, debts and losses may reduce the gross estate of a US person.
-However, the estate tax law limits these deductions for most non-resident aliens.
-A non-resident alien determines the deductible portion of these expenses by a fraction - the total US situs property as the numerator and the estate determined as if the decedent were a US domiciliary as the denominator (i.e., the decedent's worldwide gross estate).
-Calculation of the non-resident alien's total deductible expenses occurs by multiplying the deductible expenses by this fraction.
+However, the estate tax law limits these deductions for most nonresident aliens.
+A nonresident alien determines the deductible portion of these expenses by a fraction - the total US situs property as the numerator and the estate determined as if the decedent were a US citizen or resident as the denominator (i.e., the decedent's worldwide gross estate).
+Calculation of the nonresident alien's total deductible expenses occurs by multiplying the deductible expenses by this fraction.
 A case where a decedent owns US real property subject to a recourse mortgage illustrates this limitation on deductions.
-The estate must include the real property in the estate at its full date of death value, but the estate may only deduct the percentage of the mortgage represented by the US property's value in relation to the decedent's worldwide assets at death.
+The estate must include the real property at its full date of death value, but the estate may only deduct the percentage of the mortgage represented by the US property's value in relation to the decedent's worldwide assets at death.
 Additionally, the estate must substantiate this deduction by providing the US taxing authorities with a certified copy of the foreign inheritance tax returns reflecting the worldwide assets.
 In some special situations though, the provisions of US estate and gift tax treaties may allow full deductibility.